php-imagine/Imagine/docs/usage/introduction.rst

    $imagine->open('/path/to/image.jpg')
       ->save('/path/to/image.png');

-Two options groups are currently supported : quality and resolution.
+Three options groups are currently supported : quality, resolution and flatten.

 ..
 NOTE::
    GD does not support resolution options group